 The GLL3-330CG’s premium features can actually go unnoticed.
 The level monitors its battery life and adjusts the beam for both optimal visibility and length of use.
 It also has internal sensors that detect bumps and drops and alerts to calibration issues.

 The Bosch GLL3-330CG proved to be a serious piece of machinery during testing.
 I don’t have a way to measure its accuracy over other laser levels, but I had no reason to doubt that it’s more accurate than the rest (3/32 of an inch at 30 feet as opposed to ⅛-inch).
 The three 360-degree planes were easy to see and use.

 After dropping the GLL3-330CG three times, it registered a calibration fault that required logging into the app to clear.
 This was more of a benefit than an issue as it was easy to clear and did warn of the shocks.
 Also, I like that this level offers flexible battery sources (rechargeable or replaceable).
 The only problem?
-It is a bit expensive.
+While it’s the best 360-degree laser level on this list, the device is a bit expensive.

 - Beam color: Green

 - Planes: Horizontal and two vertical, all in a 360-degree direction

 - Accuracy: 3/32 of an inch at 30 feet